ibm-cloud-docs/data-virtualization/faqs.md

 1. Log into [IBM Cloud](https://cloud.ibm.com){: external}.
 2. Open your [**Resource list**](https://cloud.ibm.com/resources){: external}.
-3. Under **Services** or **Cloud Foundry services**, locate your Data Virtualization instance and click on the service name.
+3. Under **Services**, locate your Data Virtualization instance and click on the service name.
    - Services - This list includes all instances that were created under a resource group or that were migrated into a resource group.
-   - Cloud Foundry services - This list includes all instances that were created under a Cloud Foundry organization and space, and were not migrated into a resource group.
 4. Select the **Service credentials tab > New credentials+ > Add** in order to generate your service admin credentials.
 5. Expand **View credentials**, which displays your service connectivity information including your admin credentials (username and password).
 6. The admin credentials can be used to connect to both Db2 and the web console.